 Outside the nursing home, Nel pictures Sula, swinging Chicken Little and then letting go of him.
 It occurs to her that Eva has a point: Nel was watching when Chicken Little fell.
 Furthermore, Nel remembers feeling a “good feeling” when Sula’s hands slipped.
 For years, Nel had been proud of her calm, controlled behavior—as a result, she was secretly happy whenever Sula’s wildness and energy got her in trouble.
 As Chicken Little’s body fell into the river, Nel felt joy, she remembers: the joy of knowing that she—Nel—was good, and Sula was wicked.

 Nel herself only now seems to realize the true source of what she’s been feeling guilty about for all these years.
-In the moment when Sula dropped Chicken Little to his death, Nel felt happy—happy that Sula had made a mistake, thereby proving that she, Nel, was the “good” one in their friendship.
+In the moment when Sula let Chicken Little slip from her hands and drown, Nel felt happy—happy that Sula had made a mistake, thereby proving that she, Nel, was the “good” one in their friendship.
 Nel has always felt distanced from Sula, and now we come to understand the truth: she ended her friendship with Sula not only because of Sula’s affair with Jude, but also because there was always that element of competition and jealousy in the women’s relationship, and Nel never truly felt comfortable with it.

 Nel walks away from the nursing home toward a nearby cemetery.
 There, she finds the graves of the Peace family.
 As Nel scans the names of the people she’s known for her entire life, she feels that she’s not looking at dead people, but only words.
 For years, Nel had believed that she, and she alone, understood Eva—even understood why Eva refused to attend Sula’s funeral.
 Nel believed that Eva had refused because she couldn’t bear to watch “the swallowing of her own flesh.”
 Now, Nel believes what everyone has always said about Eva: that she’s a mean, spiteful old woman.